samdutton/event/step-2/README.md

 * Standardize margins: right/below.
 Add padding to container, not margins.
 Use padding for padding, margins for margins.

-* Is the menu OK?
+* Is the navigation OK?
 What if there were more items?
 Would a hamburger menu be better?
+How would you implement that?